ssfsx17/sky-islands/core.md

 Rating 1 - **Animal Speaker I** - All allied animals within a radius of 5 feet gain a bonus to Physical Evasion, Physical Armor, Magic Evasion, and Magic Armor, equal to 1/4th of your Animal Speaker Aura skill rating, for a minimum of 1 point gained.
 Allied animals who start their turns within range of the aura also have the ability to pick up, receive, and use items during that turn.
 Enemy animals within the same radius receive a penalty to their stats instead, due to the counteraction of brainwashing causing them to also forget the associated combat training.
 Defeated enemy animals within the radius can choose to run away, thus exiting combat instantly, or someone can spend 4 APs to convince the animal to switch sides.

+- Mapless: Targets one Animal in each Front Row.

 Rating 20 - **Animal Speaker II** - Supercedes and replaces Animal Speaker I. The radius is now 10 feet.
 The stat mod is now equal to 1/2 of your Animal Speaker Aura rating.

+- Mapless: Targets two Animals in each Front Row.

 Rating 40 - **Animal Speaker III** - Supercedes and replaces Animal Speaker I and II.
 The radius is now 15 feet.
 The stat mod is now equal to 3/4 of your Animal Speaker Aura rating.

+- Mapless: Targets five Animals in each Front Row.

 Rating 60 - **Animal Speaker IV** - Supercedes and replaces Animal Speaker I, II and III.
 The radius is now 20 feet.
 The stat mod is now equal to your Animal Speaker Aura rating.

+- Mapless: Targets all Animals.

 ### Barrier Aura

 Rating 1 - **Barrier I** - Both yourself and all alies within a radius of 5 feet gain a bonus to Physical Evasion and Physical Armor, equal to 1/4th of your Barrier Aura skill rating, for a minimum of 1 point gained.

+- Mapless: Targets one ally in the same row.

 Rating 20 - **Barrier II** - Supercedes and replaces Barrier I. The radius is now 10 feet.
 The stat gain is now equal to 1/2 of your Barrier Aura skill rating.

+- Mapless: Targets two allies in the same row.

 Rating 40 - **Barrier III** - Supercedes and replaces Barrier I and II.
 The radius is now 15 feet.
 The stat gain is now equal to 3/4 of your Barrier Aura skill rating.

+- Mapless: Targets five allies in the same row.

 Rating 60 - **Barrier IV** - Supercedes and replaces Barrier I, II and III.
 The radius is now 20 feet.
 The stat gain is now equal to your Barrier Aura skill rating.

+- Mapless: Targets all allies.

 ### Regeneration Aura

 Rating 1 - **Regeneration I** - Both yourself and all allies within a radius of 5 feet regain 1 Health during the status phase.

+- Mapless: Targets one ally in the same row.

 Rating 20 - **Regeneration II** - Supercedes and replaces Regeneration I. The radius is now 10 feet.
 The amount healed is now 5 Health.

+- Mapless: Targets two allies in the same row.

 Rating 40 - **Regeneration III** - Supercedes and replaces Regeneration I and II.
 The radius is now 15 feet.
 The amount healed is now 10 Health.

+- Mapless: Targets five allies in the same row.

 Rating 60 - **Regeneration IV** - Supercedes and replaces Regeneration I, II and III.
 The radius is now 20 feet.
 The amount healed is now 25 Health.

+- Mapless: Targets all allies.

 ### Sanctuary Aura

 Rating 1 - **Sanctuary I** - Within a radius of 5 feet, including the 5-foot square you are in, you prevent Imperial Undeath Techniques from being performed and targeted.
 This also has effects on enemy undead within range who have been defeated.

+- Mapless: Targets one target from both front rows.

 Rating 20 - **Sanctuary II** - Supercedes and replaces Sanctuary I. The radius is now 10 feet.

+- Mapless: Targets two targets from both front rows.

 Rating 40 - **Sanctuary III** - Supercedes and replaces Sanctuary I and II.
 The radius is now 15 feet.

+- Mapless: Targets five targets from both front rows.

 Rating 60 - **Sanctuary IV** - Supercedes and replaces Sanctuary I, II and III.
 The radius is now 20 feet.

+- Mapless: Targets the whole battlefield.

 ### Terror Aura

 Rating 1 - **Terror I** - Within a radius of 5 feet, you cause enemy Physical Evasion and Physical Armor to be decreased by 1/4th your Terror Aura skill rating, for a minimum of 1 point of penalty.

+- Mapless: Targets one enemy in the front row.

 Rating 20 - **Terror II** - Supercedes and replaces Terror I. The radius is now 10 feet.
 The stat decrease is now equal to 1/2 your Terror Aura skill rating.

+- Mapless: Targets two enemies in the front row.

 Rating 40 - **Terror III** - Supercedes and replaces Terror I and II.
 The radius is now 15 feet.
 The stat decrease is now equal to 3/4ths your Terror Aura skill rating.

+- Mapless: Targets five enemies in the front row.

 Rating 60 - **Terror IV** - Supercedes and replaces Terror I, II and III.
 The radius is now 20 feet.
 The stat decrease is now equal to your Terror Aura skill rating.

+- Mapless: Targets all enemies.

 # 5. Dramatic Scenes